-Incessant rains have led to severe flooding across the state of Kerala.
-Over 32 million people have been affected, with homes and crops wiped out.
+Incessant rains led to severe flooding across the state of Kerala.
+Over 32 million people were affected, with homes and crops wiped out.

-The worst flooding seen in a century has caused loss of life and destroyed homes and farmland across large areas of the southern Indian state of Kerala.Latest news reports say that more than 474 people have died and over 32 million people have been affected.
-Torrential monsoonal rains commencing in June 2018 have triggered landslides and caused canals and rivers to overflow.
+The worst flooding seen in a century caused loss of life and destroyed homes and farmland across large areas of the southern Indian state of Kerala in July and August 2018.More than 474 people died and over 32 million people were affected.
+Torrential monsoonal rains commencing in June 2018 triggered landslides and caused canals and rivers to overflow.

-World Vision staff are working tirelessly to help ease the impact of this crisis on families in Kerala.
-We are responding in locations including Wayanad, Malapuram, Pathanamthitta, Kottayam and Palakkad.
-Our immediate aim is to help 20,000 families by providing:• dry rations such as rice, beans, sugar and coconut oil• household items such as bedding, towels, clothing, mosquito repellent, plates and spoons• hygiene items such as soap, toothpaste, feminine hygiene items, antiseptic wash and moreChild friendly spaces have also been set up and our staff and volunteers are interacting with children through, songs, dance, sports, art and storytelling to help them recover from the shock of this disaster.While the current focus is on meeting urgent relief needs, we will also be supporting communities to rebuild in the long term.
+World Vision staff worked tirelessly to help ease the impact of this crisis on families in Kerala.
+We responded in locations including Wayanad, Malapuram, Pathanamthitta, Kottayam and Palakkad.
+Our immediate aim was to help 20,000 families by providing:• dry rations such as rice, beans, sugar and coconut oil• household items such as bedding, towels, clothing, mosquito repellent, plates and spoons• hygiene items such as soap, toothpaste, feminine hygiene items, antiseptic wash and moreChild friendly spaces were also set up and our staff and volunteers interacted with children through, songs, dance, sports, art and storytelling to help them recover from the shock of this disaster.After meeting urgent relief needs, we will also be supporting communities to rebuild in the long term.

 No children sponsored by Australians through World Vision live in the affected area.